swagtop/bevy-flake/README.md

 ## Quick setup

-First, navigate to your Bevy project root, perhaps with `cd /path/to/project`.

-Then, use the template with your preferred rust toolchain provider (switching to a different one later is super easy):
+First, navigate to your Bevy project root, perhaps with `cd /path/to/project`, then pull the template with your preferred rust toolchain provider:

 ```sh
 # The one from nixpkgs with no cross-compilation, but no extra inputs: